GavinSoftware/osu-silver/README.md

 ### Visuals

-HitObject Overlay - Creates an overlay to allow you to play without extra visual effects, for example if you are using HDFL, you would see notes normally.
+Funny Overlay - Creates an overlay to allow you to play without extra visual effects, for example if you are using HDFL, you would see notes normally.
+It also gives you the option to change AR.
 (ENABLE BORDERLESS MODE FOR IT TO WORK)

 ### Replays
 Replay Timewarp (*) - Allows you to create replays and play at a slower playback speed, so you it's basically external timewarp.